shopot/python-assignments/tasks/01-python-basics/assignment.md

 You should implement several functions in dedicated files

-- `env.py` - implement function that parses environment variables with prefix `RSS_` and prints them to the console in the format `RSS_name1=value1; RSS_name2=value2`
+- `env.py` - implement function that parses environment variables with prefix `PY_` and prints them to the console in the format `PY_name1=value1; PY_name2=value2`
 - `args.py` - implement function that parses command line arguments (given in format `--propName value --prop2Name value2`, you don't need to validate it) and prints them to the console in the format `propName is value, prop2Name is value2`

 ### 3. Hash (src/hash)

 You should implement several functions in dedicated files

-- `calcHash.py` - implement function that calculates SHA256 hash for file `fileToCalculateHashFor.txt` and logs it into console as `hex` using Streams API
+- `calc_hash.py` - implement function that calculates SHA256 hash for file `fileToCalculateHashFor.txt` and logs it into console as `hex` using Streams API

 ### 4. Streams (src/streams)